damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 image_title: /images/unsplash/galaxy.jpg
 ---

-It's been a long time since I last wrote on this blog.
-I've been involved with other projects that have kept me really busy.
-One of the tasks that I have been really involved with is SAML and its integration with GitLab.
-As a Service Engineer I'm in constant contact with customers and their needs and I've seen a steadily increasing interest in SAML from our Enterprise Customers, so I decided to dive a little deeper into the topic in an effort to improve our integration with SAML, to add better documentation, and to help our customers and our community to better understand this feature.
+As a Service Engineer I'm in constant contact with customers and their needs and I've seen a steadily increasing interest in SAML from our Enterprise Customers.
+That inspired me to dive a little deeper into the topic in an effort to improve our integration with SAML and to add better documentation.
+I hope this helps our customers and our community to better understand this feature.

 In this blog post I'll give you an overview of what I've been working on, how it affects GitLab and what we plan to do with SAML in the future.